Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 Identifiers are the names of you create that represent: variables, and functions.

-Scope sets the rules for where an indentifier can be created and accessed.
+Scope sets the rules for where an identifier can be created and accessed.

 The code needs some improvement.
-Currently the game creates many identifiers in the global name space.
+Currently, the game creates many identifiers in the global namespace.

 - Is this a problem?
 - What kinds of problems could this cause?